Sladuca/CodeMems/schema.md

 Eventually support more types, in addition to adding custom types.

 * int id: the note's id
+* int owner: id of the owner's account
 * String note-type: the note's type.
 Can be 'CLOZE' xor 'CARD'
 * Obj data:
   * IF `CLOZE`: